SmartTensors/JuliaWorkshop.jl/Readme.md

 Jupyter notebooks are in-browser interactive programming environments that we will use for this workshop.
 The notebooks are run through IJulia.

-To access the workshop notebooks, execute:
+To access the `JuliaWorkshop` notebooks, execute:

 ``` julia
 	JuliaWorkshop.notebooks()